ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

 This was our first sprint.
-The main goal of this sprint was to establish a communication and GitHub protocol.
+It followed several weeks of meetings regarding the design and ideation of our product.
+The main goal of this sprint was to establish main lines of communication, write up a GitHub protocol, and .
 This was important, we felt, because once our channels of communication were setup we could then work efficiently and effectively.
 It was particularly important to make sure every team member had a good working understanding of how to use GitHub.
 On reflection, we should have dedicated more time to doing this.
 In particular, we would have benefited from one team member becoming the GitHub expert who could then go on to teach other team members how to use the platform.
 We should have also made sure that the GitHub protocol was discussed in more depth so we all understood how to properly utilise the branch-based workflow.

-After deciding we would use the MEAN stack, we thought it would be sensible to get user feedback.
-However, we discovered that there wasn't anything we could ask our users because we had nothing to show them before the end of this first sprint.